 The various consumer protection laws throughout the GCC focus on the protection of individuals in purchasing day-to-day items.
 For example, the UAE Consumer Protection Law5 defines 'consumer' as 'an individual who purchases goods and/or services with or without consideration for personal use or the use of others'.
-We are not aware of any situations where a franchisee has been or could be treated as a consumer, and the relevant government authorities in each country are focused on protection of individual consumers' rights such as safety of products, product recalls, clear pricing, protection against unreasonable price increases, refunds, product labelling, etc.
+We are not aware of any situations where a franchisee has been or could be treated as a consumer, and the relevant government authorities in each country are focused on protection of individual consumers' rights, such as safety of products, product recalls, clear pricing, protection against unreasonable price increases, refunds and product labelling.

 v Competition law

 Historically, most GCC countries addressed anticompetitive behaviour through their civil and commercial codes or trademark laws, or both, by means of broad and general provisions that prohibit forms of anticompetitive behaviour.
-More recently the UAE, Saudi Arabia and Qatar have enacted specific competition law legislation.
-Bahrain, Kuwait and Oman to date do not have specific anti-competition regimes; however, there is discussion at the GCC level for the preparation of a unified GCC competition law.
+More recently the UAE, Saudi Arabia, Qatar, Oman and Bahrain have enacted specific competition law legislation.
+Kuwait to date does not have a specific anti-competition regime; however, there is discussion at GCC level regarding the preparation of a unified GCC competition law.

-The competition legislation for the UAE, Saudi Arabia and Qatar is drafted in broad terms focusing on anticompetitive practices (restrictive agreements and abuse of a dominant position) and economic concentrations.
+The competition legislation for the UAE, Saudi Arabia, Qatar, Oman and Bahrain is drafted in broad terms focusing on anticompetitive practices (restrictive agreements and abuse of a dominant position) and economic concentrations.
 A wide range of common commercial practices could therefore be construed as being non-compliant with the legislation; however, there are a number of exemptions and exclusions.
-For example in the UAE, the telecommunications, financial and transport sectors are specifically excluded, as are exclusive distribution agreements governed by the Commercial Agencies Law.
+For example, in the UAE, the telecommunications, financial and transport sectors are specifically excluded, as are exclusive distribution agreements governed by the Commercial Agencies Law.
 The UAE Competition Law now has the required implementing regulations; however, most provisions of standard franchise agreements, such as price controls and mandatory purchasing of products from authorised suppliers, are unlikely to require the approval of the competition regulation committee.

 vi Restrictive covenants